Preparing to Buy a House in 8 Simple Steps

 Calculating Housing Costs

 There are several housing costs for home purchasers to consider that might affect how much they can afford to offer for the house itself.
-The costs of ongoing fees like property taxes, homeowner’s insurance, and interest—if the loan does not have a fixed rate—can all lead to an increase in the monthly mortgage payment.
+The costs of ongoing fees like property taxes, homeowner’s insurance, and interest — if the loan isn’t a fixed-rate mortgage — can all lead to an increase in the monthly mortgage payment.

-Finally, unforeseen costs of a major life event like a layoff or the birth of a new child might not be the first expenses that come to mind, but some buyers could find themselves making a potential home buying mistake by not getting their finances in order to prepare for the unexpected.
+Finally, unforeseen costs of a major life event like a layoff or the birth of a new child might not be the first expenses that come to mind.
+However, some buyers could find themselves making a potential home-buying mistake by not getting their finances in order to prepare for the unexpected.

-Making a list of these estimated expenses can help home buyers calculate how much they can feasibly afford and create a budget that could help them avoid being overextended on housing costs, especially if they might be paying other debt or saving for other financial goals.
+Making a list of these estimated expenses can help homebuyers calculate how much they can feasibly afford.
+It can also help them create a budget that could help them avoid being overextended on housing costs, especially if they might be paying other debt or saving for other financial goals.

 3. Saving for a Down Payment